geo-mak/omni_map/README.md

 // Order of the items
 assert_eq!(
-    // Compiler will not always infer the type of the key, so you may need to specify it map.iter().collect::<Vec<(&String, &i32)>>(),
+    // Compiler will not always infer the types, so you may need to specify them when calling collect() map.iter().collect::<Vec<(&String, &i32)>>(),
     vec![
         (&"key1".to_string(),&1),